-Tit Title: Installing fire resisting timber door assemblies and doorsets in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 4 continued 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+Title: Installing fire resis isting t timber door assemblies and doorsets in the workplace Learning outcomes Assessment criteria The The learner will be able to: The learner can: 4 4 continued 4.5 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.6 Describe any potential hazards associated with the resources and methods of work.
-4.7 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to install fire resisting timber door assemblies and doorsets.
-5 Minimise the risk of damage to the work and surrounding area when installing fire resisting timber door assemblies and 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. timber door assemblies and doorsets.
+Describe how to calculate quantity, length, area and wastage associated with the method/procedure to install fire resisting timber door assemblies and doorsets.
+5 the work and s when installing Minimise the risk of damage to he work and surrounding area when installing fire resisting 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. timber door assemblies and doorsets.
 5.2 Maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-Complete the work within the allocated time when installing fire resisting timber door assemblies and doorsets.
+6 Complete the work within the allocated time when installing fire resisting timber door assemblies and doorsets.
 6.1 Demonstrate completion of the work within the allocated time.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
 7 Comply with the given contract information to install fire resisting timber door assemblies and doorsets. to the required specification.
 7.1 Demonstrate the following work skills when installing fire resisting timber doorsets: - measuring, marking out, drilling, fixing, sealing, cutting, fitting, finishing, positioning and securing.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
 7.3 Prepare and install fire resisting timber door assemblies and door sets to given working instructions and to specification.

-Title: Installing fire resisting timber door assemblies and doorsets in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued 7 continued 7.4 7.4 7.5 7.5 7.6 7.7 7.8 - Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: ensure compliance with fire performance documentation/certification ensure no alterations have been carried out which may affect the fire certification of the door ensure surrounding construction is to specification check all component parts are undamaged install doorframes to specification with defined fixings and seals install intumescent protection into void, (wall and frame) as per specification install door-leaves to specification with defined fixings and seals install cold smoke seals according to specification install intumescent seals to specification genties and seals to specification install intumescent seals to specification install intumescent seals to specification genties and determine when specialist skills and knowledge are required and report accordingly work with, around and in close proximity to plant and machinery use hand tools, portable power tools and equipment.
-Describe the fire resisting requirements when installing ire resisting timber doorsets.
-7.6 [Describe the implications of incorrect installation.
-C Describe the needs of other occupations and how to communicate effectively within a team when installing fire resisting timber doorsets.
+Title: Installing fire res esisting timber door assemblies and doorsets in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued continued 7 Describe how to apply safe work practices, follow procedures, report problems and establish the authority needed to rectify them, to: - ensure compliance with fire performance documentation/certification - ensure no alterations have been carried out which may affect the fire certification of the door - ensure surrounding construction is to specification - check all component parts are undamaged - install doorframes to specification with defined fixings and seals - install intumescent protection into void, (wall and frame) as per specification - install door-leaves to specification with defined fixings and seals - install cold smoke seals according to specification - install intumescent seals to specification - confirm specified intumescent protection is fitted to ironmongery/furniture - fit specified ironmongery/furniture ensuring the use of a compliant fixing regime - recognise and determine when specialist skills and knowledge are required and report accordingly - work with, around and in close proximity to plant and machinery - use hand tools, portable power tools and equipment - use access equipment.
+Describe the fire resisting requirements when installing fire resisting timber doorsets.
+7.6 Describe the implications of incorrect installation.
+Describe the needs of other occupations and how to communicate effectively within a team when installing fire resisting timber doorsets.
 Describe how to maintain the tools and equipment used when installing fire resisting timber doorsets.